-Conservation Objectives Highbridge Bishopstoke IVCP The populations of qualifying species, and, SD populations are dependent upon the conservation of a meta-population across multiple sites within the Itchen Valley.
+Conservation Objectives Highbridge Bishopstoke IVCP qualifying species, and, conservation of a meta-population across multiple sites within the Itchen Valley.
+Air quality and nitrogen deposition will not have a significant effect on the maintenance of the SD meta-population. conservation of a meta-population across multiple sites within the Itchen Valley.
+Air quality and nitrogen deposition will not have a significant effect on the maintenance of the SD meta-population. conservation of a meta-population across multiple sites within the Itchen Valley.
 Air quality and nitrogen deposition will not have a significant effect on the maintenance of the SD meta-population.
-SD populations are dependent upon the conservation of a meta-population across multiple sites within the Itchen Valley.
-Air quality and nitrogen deposition will not have a significant effect on the maintenance of the SD meta-population.
-SD populations are dependent upon the conservation of a meta-population across multiple sites within the Itchen Valley.
-Air quality and nitrogen deposition will not have a significant effect on the maintenance of the SD meta-population.
 The distribution of qualifying species within the site.
-The site is used by SD but the species distribution continues north and south of Highbridge and this location is not critical to its distribution.
+The site has an important role in the conservation of the meta-population of SD linking the lower Itchen Valley with populations to the north around Twyford Moors.
 However, increased aerial N deposition will not have a significant effect on the quality of the habitat at this site.
 This site is critical to the conservation of the meta-population of SD within the lower Itchen Valley linking fragmented populations to north and south of Bishopstoke.
 However, increased aerial N deposition will not have a significant effect on the quality of the habitat at this site.
 This site at the southern edge of the SD distribution in the Itchen Valley and has a high population density.
 It is therefore critical to the conservation of the species range.
 However, increased aerial N deposition will not have a significant effect on the quality of the habitat at this site.